suryaandh/suryaandh/README.md

 ### 💼  Things that I'm currently working on:
-* 1 year experience and still Learning Flutter :calling: App Development
+* 1 year experience and still learning Flutter :calling: App Development
-* Learning Back-End:computer: Development
-* Learning React Native :calling: App Development
+* Learning Back-End :computer: Development
-* Looking forward to take  Android or iOS native:calling: course in future.
+* Looking forward to take Android or iOS native :calling: course in future.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
-I set a couple of self-challenges in order to push myself more further.:running:
+I’m having lots of spare time, I decided to take this time focusing on feeding more knowledge to myself.
+I set a couple of self-challenges in order to push myself more further.

-* Learn to code:man_technologist: 3-4 hours a day with no distraction
+* Learn to code :man_technologist: 1-2 hours a day
-* Read:newspaper: Dev articles daily
+* Read :newspaper: Dev articles daily
-* Workout:weight_lifting_man: 5 times a week
-* Adapting the minimalism life style

 <p align="center">
     <a href="https://github.com/suryaandh/github-readme-streak-stats">